jrenaud90/TidalPy/Demos_x/README.md

     evolution (spin, eccentricity, semi-major axis, mantle temperature, tidal heating) integrated over roughly a billion years with CyRK.

+### Three-dimensional maps
+13. `13_tidal_maps_3d` (in `Physics/`) - maps of the 3D tidal response of a homogeneous Io: secular heating across eccentricity, spin, and obliquity; stress through an orbit; the largest tension over an orbit; stress-strain loops and where dissipation appears; and the surface displacement.

 ## Running the notebooks

 Use the environment TidalPy is installed into.
 Figures render inline with `%matplotlib inline`; each